RetroReversing/retroReversing/pages/gamecube/GamecubeDebugSymbols.md

 You can normally see the symbols by opening in a dissasembler such as Radare2 or IDA Pro.

 ## ELF Executables with Debug Symbols
+The following table lists all the known Gamecube games that contain ELF files with debug symbols embedded inside.

 Game Name | Elf File | Number of Symbols | Genre | Youtube
 --- | --- | --- | --- | ---